systopia/config-profiles/docs/implementing-config-profiles.md

 class ConfigProfile extends \CRM_ConfigProfiles_BAO_ConfigProfile implements Civi\ConfigProfiles\ConfigProfileInterface {

+  /**
+   * This is the internal name of the profile type.
+The API4 entity name for
+   * profiles of this type will be derived from that: "ConfigProfile_example".
+   */
+  const NAME = 'example'

   public static function getFields(): array {
     return [
+      // Add a field for storing a base URI of an API this extension might
+      // implement.
       'api_base_uri' => (new FieldSpec('api_base_uri', 'ConfigProfile_' . self::NAME, 'String'))
         ->setTitle(ts('API Base URI'))
         ->setLabel(ts('API Base URI'))